wrongbyte/wrongbyte/README.md

 # Hello!
 I'm a web developer :sparkles:
 - You can contact me at: wrongbyte@pm.me
+- I write about tech stuff on https://dev.to/wrongbyte (in Portuguese and English)
 - I'm currently looking for **Backend or Fullstack internship opportunities**.
 I'm also open for freelancer jobs.
 - I have developed projects using **Python** and **Node.js**, mainly.
 Most are backend stuff, but I'm looking forward to learn more about front-end, specially **React**.
 - I am interested in learning more about programming paradigms, such as OOP and FP.
 I also intend to study in depth **networking, operating systems and security**.